 Feel like Europe is calling your name?
-Travelers hoping for vacation may find a city in the U.S. that feels like Europe.
-Unfortunately, it’s impossible to know when the E.U. will open up to American travelers again.
-However, the good news is that several destinations across the U.S. offer similar European vibes.
+Travelers considering a vacation to the Old World may find a charming city in the U.S. that feels like Europe.
+Whether visiting Europe is too expensive or you simply just don’t have the time, the good news is that there are plenty of good alternatives in the U.S. with similar European vibes.

 1. Desire: Bavarian Village, Germany

 Tucked in the middle of Washington state, Leavenworth is located about 2 hours outside Seattle.
 On Front Street, the main strip, travelers will discover beer gardens, Alpine-style architecture, and tasty German cuisine.
 Accommodations are plentiful, with luxury hotels, cabin rentals, cozy B&Bs, and rustic lodges.

 After exploring the Bavarian town, the nearby wilderness area offers fun outdoor adventures including hiking, birding, climbing, cycling, and horseback riding.
 In the summer, travelers can take advantage of the many water-based activities such as kayaking, tubing, river rafting, and paddleboarding.
 Camping and RV spaces are also available.

 Many Americans have decided to travel here for their European-inspired stateside honeymoon or engagement proposal.
 Leavenworth is so charming, you’ll think you’ve visited Germany without ever having to pull out your passport.

 Consider: Vail, Colorado